evolv-ai/env-integrations/catalyst/README.md

 ## Goals
 The goals for this framework are to provide the following:
 1. Group all brittle site selectors in one place.
 This makes it easy to find the selectors that are based on customer's DOM that may be volatile.
-2. Handle idemponency.
+2. Handle idempotency.
 3. Easly identify which parts of the page are experimented on.
 This could support tooling, support, and debugging.
 4. Experiment specific setTimeout and setInterval calls.
-These are impacted by spa page navigation.
-Ideally these would be wrapped in APIs that handl navigation automatically.
+These are affected by spa page navigation.
+Ideally these would be wrapped in APIs that handle navigation automatically.
 5. Simplify coding and support declaritive where possible.
-6. Allow simple experiments to remain simple and support more complex tests (model view rendering)
+6. Allow simple experiments to remain simple and support more complex tests (model view rendering).
-7. Simplify things like Mutation Observer..
+7. Simplify things like Mutation Observer.

 ## Installation
 Add the npm integration connector `@evolv-delivery/catalyst`.

 ### Setup
-Add the following json config at environment level to enable the framework across a site
+Add the following json config at environment level to enable the framework across a site.
 ```
 {
 	"pages": [
 		"/"
 	]
 }
 ```

 ## Usage
-Once the integration is configured, you can setup some context js
+Once the integration is configured, you can setup some context js.

 ## Example

 ### Context level coding

 ```
 // This is where you intialize the `rule` sandbox.
 Note the sandbox name appended at the end of the `renderRule`
 var rule = window.evolv.renderRule.my_sandbox_1;
 // Getting a reference to the store.
-ToDo: describe the store
+TODO: describe the store
 var store = rule.store;
-// ToDo: perhaps rename so it doesn't collide or is confused with jQuery.
+// TODO: perhaps rename so it doesn't collide or is confused with jQuery.
 var $ = rule.$;

 /*
-instrumentDOM defines classes to keys.
+instrumentDOM defines classes as keys.
 Those classes are then added to the one or more elements returned by the selectors.
 By default, instrumentDOM prefixes the classname with `evolv-` and uses the property name as the suffix to the class.
 Each element is also tagged with a unique attribute to handle idenpotency (prevent an element from being manipulated more than once).
 */
 store.instrumentDOM({
 	deviceTile:{
 		get dom() {
 				return $('.device-tile, .byod-device-tile');
 		}
 	},
 	podParent:{
 		get dom() {
 				return $('.evolv-deviceTile [id*=mvo_ovr_devices]').first().parent();
 		}
 	},
 	buttonParent:{
-		get dom(){return $('button.addALine)').parent();},
+		get dom() {
+			return $('button.addALine)').parent();
+		},
 		asClass: 'my-unique-button-class' // optional.
 	}
 });
 ```